Muslim scholars present religious rebuttal to Islamic State

 The 22-page letter, written in Arabic and heavy with quotes from the Koran and other Islamic sources, is just as clear as those groups in condemning the torture, murder and destruction Islamic State militants have committed in areas they control.

 "You have misinterpreted Islam into a religion of harshness, brutality, torture and murder," the letter said.
-"This is a great wrong and an offense to Islam, to Muslims and to the entire world."
+"This is a great wrong and an offence to Islam, to Muslims and to the entire world."

 Its originality lies in its use of Islamic theological arguments to refute statements made by self-declared Caliph Abu Bakr al-Baghdadi and his spokesman Abu Muhammad al-Adnani to justify their actions and attract more recruits to their cause.